devxpod/GDC/auth0_mock/README.md

 *Every user must have a username and a pw*

+*If you are adding users & wish to use refresh tokens make sure to add offline_access to scope property*

 ### Modify token claims

 Claims may be modified from within the *Token_Claims* directory.
 Claim values can be static or pulled from user file (